Corporate Governance

 [Board of Directors and Directors]

-The Board of Directors comprises ten Directors from the Group (of which, 2 members of the audit and supervisory committee) who are thoroughly familiar with the financial business, as well as five Outside Directors (of which, 3 members of the audit and supervisory committee) who have a high degree of independence in supervising the entire management of the Group from a neutral and objective perspective.
+The Board of Directors comprises 9 Directors (including 2 Audit and Supervisory Committee members) from the Group who are thoroughly familiar with the financial business, as well as 5 Outside Directors (including 3 Audit and Supervisory Committee members) who have a high degree of independence in supervising the entire management of the Group from a neutral and objective perspective.
 The main role of the Board is making decisions on matters stipulated by laws and regulations and the articles of incorporation, as well as important operational matters related to the management of the Group (e.g., material matters concerning management strategies, compliance with laws and regulations, risk management, and customer protection and management), and supervising the execution of duties by the Directors.
 The term of office for a Director other than audit and supervisory committee members is one year in accordance with the articles of incorporation.

 [Audit and Supervisory Committee and the Committee Members]